 Got some beef brisket leftover?
-“Remodel” it with these Brisket and Pepper Jack Quesadillas.
-A little Brie spread inside (optional) and a drizzle of barbecue sauce up the flavor profile.
+“Remodel” it with Brisket and Pepper Jack Quesadillas.
+Spread some Brie inside (if you like), then add a layer of Pepper Jack cheese.
+Drizzle the whole mess with barbecue sauce to spice up the flavor profile and another layer of cheese.
 Serve with guacamole or ranch dressing.

 It’s not the same when purchased from the grocery store.
-Or maybe, it’s a case of things tasting different as an adult than as a child.
-Twinkies aren’t nearly as good as they used to be, either.
+It could be a case of things tasting different as an adult than as a child.
+Twinkies aren’t as good as they used to be, either.

 Even without the Brie, the Pepper Jack cheese adds some kick.
 If you are cooking for somebody who doesn’t do spicy, stick with Monterey Jack.
 Cheddar will also work.